umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Configuration/index.md

 This setting needs to be set to `True` if you want your Forms data to be stored in the database instead of the .json files in the `App_Data/UmbracoForms` directory in the file system.

-For more information check out our documentation on how to do it - our.umbraco.com/documentation/Umbraco-Cloud/Deployment/Umbraco-Forms-on-Cloud/#version-850
+For more information on this, read the [Forms in the Database](../Forms-in-the-Database) article.

 ## Default Settings
 There are several configuration keys that start with `Default`.
 This allows you to configure the values for when a new form is created.